jeffknupp/blog/in_progress/hardest_revisited.md

 When I originally wrote ["Python's Hardest Problem"](http://www.jeffknupp.com/blog/2012/03/31/pythons-hardest-problem/), my goal was to introduce Python novices to the `GIL`,  explain its function, discuss a bit of its history.
-"Hardest" in the title was meant to be interpreted as "most techincally challenging," not "most important" or "most interesting to everyday programmers," but that's not how a number of people took it.
+"Hardest" in the title was meant to be interpreted as "most technically challenging," not "most important" or "most interesting to everyday programmers," but that's not how a number of people took it.
 This is surely due to a lack of clarity on my part, but I hope that this post will help rectify that.
 There are likely a number